-Persian chef Sabrina Ghayour’s classic dessert with an exciting little twist of spice is the ideal dinner party pud
+Chef Sabrina Ghayour’s classic dessert with an exciting little twist of spice – from her recipe book, Bazaar – is the perfect festive party pud

 A well-made chocolate mousse has to be one of my favourite sweet treats.
 I love spiking chocolate with coffee – it’s a wonderful flavour combination, and a little spice really does take these mousse to the next level.
 Serve them with thin, crisp wafers or coffee biscuits.
 The individual servings can be made a day or two in advance, so this really is the ideal dessert for entertaining.

 IMAGE: KRIS KIRKHAM

 - 150 g dark chocolate (70 per cent cocoa solids) broken into small chunks

 - 2 heaped teaspoons best-quality instant coffee or espresso granules

 - 1 scant teaspoon ground cinnamon seeds from 2 fat green cardamom pods finely ground using a pestle and mortar

 - 50 g golden caster sugar

 - 1 heaped teaspoon vanilla bean paste

 - freshly ground black pepper